RX14/bahelite/README.md

 * `bahelite_colours.sh` provides variables to control the colour, boldness/brightness and background.
 * `bahelite_error_handling.sh`
-  * sets a trap on `ERR`, where it prints call stack trace, command line on which script has failed and its exit code.
+  * sets a trap on `ERR`, where **it prints call stack trace**, the command on which script has failed and its exit code.
 Calls a user’s hook, if it exists.
   * sets a trap on `EXIT`, `TERM`, `INT`, `QUIT` and `KILL`, where it removes `TMPDIR`.
 Calls a user’s hook, if it exists.
+  * sets a trap on `DEBUG` for better error catching: now bahelite traps catch “unbound variable” errors, for example.

 * `bahelite_logging.sh`
-  * creates a directory named after the main script – the one that calls `bahelite.sh` – and writes a copy of all stderr and stdout in a file there.
+  * creates a directory named after the main script – the one that calls `bahelite.sh` – and **writes a copy of all stderr and stdout in a file** there.
 Keeps last five logs by default.
   * defines a function to print the path to the log file to the user.

 * `bahelite_menus.sh`
-  * defines user-friendly, arrow-controlled menu functions.
+  * defines **user-friendly, arrow-key-controlled menu** functions.
 Selection never was this easy and fool-proof before.

 * `bahelite_messages.sh`
   * Pretty output